weigertlab/spotiflow/README.md

 # Spotiflow - accurate and efficient spot detection with stereographic flow

 *Spotiflow* is a deep learning-based, threshold-agnostic, and subpixel-accurate spot detection method for fluorescence microscopy.
 It is primarily developed for spatial transcriptomics workflows that require transcript detection in large, multiplexed FISH-images, although it can also be used to detect spot-like structures in general fluorescence microscopy images.
+A more detailed description of the method can be found in [our paper](https://doi.org/10.1101/2024.02.01.578426).

 ![Overview](artwork/overview.png)

+The documentation of the software can be found [here](https://weigertlab.github.io/spotiflow/).

 ## Installation
 Create and activate a fresh conda environment (we currently support Python 3.9 to 3.11):